 Personally, this experience was not only special because of the political engagement but also because in many respects, México is home.
 My parents were born in Uruapan, Michoacán, one of México’s 31 states.
 As I walked around El Zócalo, the main square in Ciudad de México, the smell of traditional comida mexicana like enchiladas, sopes, huaraches, tacos dorados, and many more dishes reminded me of home.
 My Mexican-American identity blossomed into something beautiful.
 For the first time in my life, I felt a sense of belonging.
 Oftentimes, Mexican-Americans feel trapped between two worlds -- living in the hyphen -- born in the United States but raised with Mexican culture and the Spanish language.

 Engaging in educational opportunities like #HoyasinMexico has the potential to solidify personal identities while discovering a sense of purpose.
-I would like to thank Hanna, Jennifer, and Paul for serving as our leaders and ensuring our safety and well-being.
+I would like to thank GU Politics staff for ensuring our safety and well-being.
 I can’t wait to return to Georgetown as a politically engaged world citizen and to Mexico to continue embracing my Mexican heritage.